Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Administrative detention is a special form which is ‘in general less regulated by law’.[25]
 ‘The objective is to guarantee that another measure, such as deportation or expulsion, can be implemented’.
 [26]

-HRC suggested that a ‘time limit’ should be introduced on the overall duration of detention, because ‘deprivation of liberty should never be indefinite’.
+HRC suggested that a ‘time limit’ should be introduced on the overall duration of detention because ‘deprivation of liberty should never be indefinite’.
 [29] Also, Australia cannot use detention process as a general deterrent against unlawful entry.
 Without reasonable ground to justify the detention, the detention can still be regarded as arbitrary, ‘even if entry was illegal’.
 [30]

 OHCHR believes that ‘infractions of immigration laws and regulations should not be considered as criminal offences’, also, ‘detention of migrants on the ground of their irregular status should under no circumstance be of a punitive nature.[31]

 Unfortunately, in Australia, the obscure between administrative detention and criminal detention is caused by ‘the high degree of discretion and the broad power to detain accorded to immigration and other law enforcement official’.[32]
-One is because of the ‘absolute power’ of the officials given by s 189(1) of Migration Act 1958; another is due to anti-terrorism legislation.[33]
+One is because of the ‘absolute power’ of the officials given by s 189(1) of the Migration Act 1958; another is due to anti-terrorism legislation.[33]

 Judicial Review vs. Art 9 (4) –